10 Things To Know About The Great Smoky Mountains National Park

 3. Flora and Fauna

 The Great Smoky Mountains National Park has recognition as an International Biosphere Reserve and serves as home to approximately 4,000 plant species and 140 tree species in 5 forests.
-The 65 different animal species residing in the park include black bears, bobcats, cottontail rabbits, coyotes, groundhogs, red fox, red wolves, river otters and wild boar.
+The 65 different animal species residing in the park include black bears, bobcats, cottontail rabbits, coyotes, groundhogs, red fox, red wolves, river otters, and wild boar.
 The park estimates the bear population at around 1500.
+The Great Smoky Mountains National Park is also known as the unofficial salamander capital of the world with over 30 species of salamanders calling this area home.

 The highest elevations of the Great Smoky Mountains National Park receive an average of 85 inches of rain every year.
-These same areas get about 69 inches of snow every year, which equate to around six feet.
+These same areas get about 69 inches of snow every year, which equates to 6 feet.

 – Abrams Falls